griwes/Vapor/doc/docs/spec/typeclasses/index.md

 It is a compilation error to refer to an instance that has not been defined.
 A default instance that would not be valid for arguments it is requested for is considered to not be defined; the compiler is however required to diagnose this problem.

+## Conversions

+A value of type `T` is convertible to a value of type "instance of a typeclass for type `T`".

+When a value of type whose type is a typeclass is requested and a value of other type is provided, that value is converted to a value of type "default instance of that typeclass for type `T`". **Drafting note: this will not actually come up until Vapor has proper type inference; namely, it's going to be mostly useful in constructs like `with (instance : some_tc) function foo(argument : instance) { ... }`, that is - the type is deduced, but the actual thing passed is an instance of `some_ct`.
+This paragraph makes it possible to pass values not yet wrapped in a typeclass instance.**

 ## Operators

 Every operator in the language is mapped to a specially recognized by the core language typeclass.
 Those typeclasses, listed